Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Layers/AddCustomDynamicEntityDataSource/readme.md

 ## Use case

 Using this API developers can connect their own feed as a custom `DynamicEntityDataSource` to leverage observations using a `DynamicEntityLayer`.
-An example of this is in a mobile situational awareness app where a custom `DynamicEntityDataSource` can connect to Peer to Peer feeds to visualize real time location tracks.
+An example of this is in a mobile situational awareness app where a custom `DynamicEntityDataSource` can connect to peer-to-peer feeds to visualize real time location tracks.

 ## How to use the sample